adeelzaidi2/Github-Portfolio/README.md

 ## Projects
 ### RMS Restaurant Management System App Deployment at BBQ - 2023
 a food ordering client-server application for BBQ Tonight.
 The Customers can order food from  three platforms the Android/IOS application, Website and Call Center (CRM)
 For the Website and Mobile App, a backend admin panel was designed which performs as a layer between the Mobile app, website ordering, and POS.
-The backend panel will be performing multiple operations for the integration i.e. Item management, Customer info, branch management, Geo-fencing, review management, BI Component and Reporting.
-API to RMS sync menu and driver management system and pull back data to the backend server.
+A cross-platform, Android /IOS-based App designed in Flutter, It has advanced features like geo-fencing, Branches in customer radius, branch switch option etc

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales